github/rest-api-docs-md/repos/{owner}/{repo}/code-scanning/alerts/get.md

 - `sort` (string): The property by which to sort the results.
 - `state`: If specified, only code scanning alerts with this state will be returned.
 - `severity`: If specified, only code scanning alerts with this severity will be returned.

+## Operation Description

+Lists code scanning alerts.

+The response includes a `most_recent_instance` object.
+This provides details of the most recent instance of this alert for the default branch (or for the specified Git reference if you used `ref` in the request).

+OAuth app tokens and personal access tokens (classic) need the `security_events` scope to use this endpoint with private or public repositories, or the `public_repo` scope to use this endpoint with only public repositories.